Anna Asti: Solo career: 2022–present

 On 2 November 2021, Artik announced that Anna Asti left the band.
 Since leaving the band, Dzyuba has started her own solo career.

 On 14 January 2022, the singer released her debut solo single and video clip "Feniks".
 On 29 April, she released collaboration "Khobbi" with Philipp Kirkorov.

+In 2026, she was featured as a coach on the fourteenth season of The Voice Russia.

 Personal life

 Anna Dzyuba was born in Cherkasy.
 In December 2020, Dzyuba secretly married entrepreneur Stanislav Yurkin.

 The singer was visiting Ukraine when in February 2022 Russian troops launched an invasion of Ukraine.
 She spent a few days in a bomb shelter with her husband.
 She soon returned to Russia.
 She never publicly spoke out against the invasion and never publicly provided help to Ukrainian victims of the war.

 In 2023, she took Russian citizenship.
-Following the March 2024 Crocus City Hall attack in Moscow Oblast, she gifted more than $10,000 to help the families of those killed and injured and called on her fans to also donate.
+Following the March 2024 Crocus City Hall attack in Moscow Oblast, she donated more than $10,000 to help the families of those killed and injured and called on her fans to also donate.